HDFCAMC vs NAM-INDIA

 Pros

-- ✓FCF positive in 4 of the last available years, with a persistence consistency score of 88 out of 100 — indicating low earnings volatility relative to peers.
+- ✓FCF was positive in 4 of the available years and ROE remained above 15% in 4 of the tracked years, with a consistency score of 88 — indicating earnings quality has been broadly stable even as the growth rate softened.

 Cons